MansMeg/IntroML/README.md

 ## (Rough) Course Plan
 A rough course plan with reading instructions can be found  [here](https://docs.google.com/spreadsheets/d/1HC_QN2mCq9bkCPzmkP8RaR3RokFQCWo9oPuU7rFyR8Y/edit?usp=sharing).

+## Schedule
+The course schedule can be found on TimeEdit [here](https://cloud.timeedit.net/uu/web/schema/) (search for course code 2ST122).

 ## Course Literature and Video Material
 Below are the main references for the course.
 All books are available free online.
 Some articles may need access from a Uppsala University network.